 5. Other Employment Experience:

 This is an essential section if you are still at a junior level or a complete rooking to the industry.
-Include informal writing experience and projects that you have under the belt, for example, being the editor of the school newspaper or running an investigative piece every week for the University’s alumni blog.
+Include informal writing experience and projects that you have under your belt.
+For example, being the editor of the school newspaper, or running an investigative weekly piece for the University’s alumni blog.